 - PTA Legislative Issues: MANDATORY EDUCATION

-The schedule for fixed-testing dates for 2014 can be found in the table below.
+The schedule for fixed-testing dates can be found in the tables below.

 |Test Date||Registration Deadline (includes registration and payment)||Jurisdiction Approval Deadline|